 What do journalists want from PR teams these days, and how do you make sure the collaboration works smoothly for everyone?

 In my opinion, journalists still want the same core things, but with a stronger emphasis now on relevance, clarity and access.
-Especially in hospitality, it’s easy for outsiders to see only the polished front but journalists are looking for what happens behind the scenes.
+Especially in hospitality, it's easy for outsiders to see only the polished front, but journalists are looking for what happens behind the scenes.
 We try to give them that, as much as possible, while staying within our limits.

 They appreciate timely, well-packaged stories tailored specifically to their audiences.
 No two media are alike.
 Even if 70% of the content is similar, how I angle it to speak to their specific audience is important.

 We always support our stories with strong visuals, credible spokespeople and authentic narratives.
-We approach media collaboration with a partnership mindset, taking our time to understand what each journalist or media outlet needs, then tailor our messages accordingly.
+We approach media collaboration with a partnership mindset, taking our time to understand what each journalist or media outlet needs, then tailoring our messages accordingly.
 That way, we ensure what we offer is newsworthy and aligned with their audience.

 Sustainability and employer branding seem to be big talking points now.
 How is Momentus weaving these into your communications?